doge33/Dogeball-Game/README.md

 The project is built with React JS, CSS/SASS, Bootstrap, Axios, TensorFlow JS, and HTML Canvas on the front end.
 On the backend, it uses PostgreSQL database and consumes JSON APIs using Ruby on Rails.

+This app is currently being hosted at https://dogeball-game.herokuapp.com/

 ## Final Product
 !["game play"](https://github.com/doge33/Dogeball-Game/blob/master/docs/DogeBall.gif?raw=true)